CUBRID/cubrid-manual/en/api/php.rst

 **Executing queries**

-Followings are the basic steps to execute queries.
+The following are the basic steps to execute queries.

 *   Creating a connection handle
 *   Creating a request handle for an SQL query request